 Rudman: We Millennials want options from very personalized (think personal money counselor) to general tips and tricks (articles easily available).
-Anything from counseling sessions to general courses to apps are all part of it.
+Anything from financial counseling sessions to general courses to financial apps.

 Millennials are getting older and finances are becoming more important.
-We know this road will lead to financial freedom.
+We know this road will lead to financial freedom and retirement savings.

 I think a few financial institutions are on their way to discovering the power of leading consumers to a greater financial understanding.
 Capital One Cafes are popping up all over metropolitan areas – they offer a free space to work along with fun and informative community activities.

 Juhn: Last question: So you would trust a bank or another financial institution to teach you about basic finances?
 No issues there for you?

 I would trust a bank or financial institution to teach me about my finances, because if they care enough to offer something that goes above and beyond what other banks, offer it means they care about me and my finances.

 Jessica and her cohort are telling us at least two things, both of which are radical departures from the past: